fru-old/jsdoc-at-examples/readme.md

  */
 ```

-For more examples have a look at the sample folder.
+For more examples and features have a look at the sample folder.
 Please submit an [issue](https://github.com/fru/jsdoc-at-examples/issues) if you encounter any trouble.

 FAQ
 ---